 You’ll start by positioning the body in whatever way feels comfortable.
 This can be sitting on a meditation cushion, in a chair, or evening laying down.
 During meditation, we bring our full awareness to a single point of focus.
 In most cases, this will likely be the breath.
 Your breath will be the steady ground you return to again and again as you sit in practice.

 Don’t Expect to Clear the Mind

 Let go of the expectation that you will completely clear the mind.
-It is 100%, absolutely, never going to happen.
-Which is a good thing!
-Because our thoughts have a lot to tell us about our internal experiences!
+It is 100 percent, absolutely, never going to happen – which is a good thing because our thoughts have a lot to tell us about our internal experiences!
 Meditation is all about approaching our thoughts in a much more friendly manner that we are habituated to do.
-So – when a thought arises or we become distracted during meditation we simply notice – you can even say the word “thinking” to yourself – and use your awareness to gently but firmly, return awareness back to the breath.
+So, when a thought arises or we become distracted during meditation we simply notice – you can even say the word “thinking” to yourself – and use your awareness to gently but firmly, return awareness back to the breath.

 Pencil It In